wp-plugins/mk-simple-backups/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Plugin will check whether system() is enabled and deactivate the SQL-Dump if not
+* Reordered components

 = 1.0 =
 * Changed the workflow of generating Backups: Instead of creating separate ZIPs for each component, the Plugin will now generate a single ZIP and add the requested parts to this single Archive.
 This greatly enhances Backup-Speed on file-intensive Media Libraries and Themes (no more double zipping)
 * Added the option to include a list of active Plugins in your Backup